-Below is a list (in progress) of agency resources and tools that we recommend.
-We will only recommend resources that we have vetted ourselves.
-Some of these links will be affiliate links, so you can actually support the podcast by clicking on the link and buying a product or service.
+Below is a list (in progress) of agency resources and tools that I have personally vetted.
+I will only recommend resources books I have read and software I have used and benefitted from.
+It’s taken me time and effort to find these resources, so I hope by sharing them I will make your agency journey a little easier by providing them.
+Some of these links will be affiliate links (so you can actually support the podcast by clicking on the link and buying a product or service).

 Agency: Starting a Creative Firm in the Age of Digital Marketing (Advertising Age)

 This is a really great book.
 Listen to episode 17 for info on how Murmur Creative was inspired to create a vision statement because of this book.
 Or listen to episode 21 an interview with the author, Rick Webb.

 The Art of the Pitch: Persuasion and Presentation Skills that Win Business

 A great book about pitching.
 While many of the examples are from very large companies with large budgets, it is still packed with great advice.